spacetelescope/stdatamodels/docs/source/jwst/datamodels/models.rst

   If ``False``, they will generate a warning.
   Default is ``False``.

-DMODEL_ALLOWED_MEMORY
-  Used by
-  ``jwst.outlier_detection.OutlierDetectionStep`` and
-  ``jwst.resample.ResampleStep``.
-When defined, determines how much of currently available memory should be used to instantiated an output resampled image.
-If not defined, no check is made.

-  Examples would be: ``1.0`` would allow all available memory to be used. ``0.5`` would allow only half the available memory to be used.

 For flag or boolean variables, any value in ``('true', 't', 'yes', 'y')`` or a non-zero number, will evaluate as ``True``.
 Any value in ``('false', 'f', 'no', 'n', '0')`` will evaluate as ``False``.
 The values are case-insensitive.